The Last Kingdom of Al Andalus (The Play)

 At the Court of the Myrtles.

-The sultan is becoming more suspicious of his enemies, including his traditional ones.
-He speaks to his mother perplexed and despondent.
+The sultan grows more suspicious of his enemies, including his traditional foes.
+He speaks to his mother, perplexed and despondent.

 MUHAMMAD.